 If you're on the move, pop into West End Bakery for some of the area's best donuts.

 Shiojiri Niwa Japanese Garden

 If you're in the mood to shop, Indiana Rug Co.
-Studio and Gift Shop is a must-visit with its Mishawaka themed gifts, t-shirts, home décor, women's clothing and more.
+Studio and Gift Shop is a must-visit with its Mishawaka themed gifts, locally themed t-shirts, women's clothing, home décor, men's outdoor clothing and more.

-You could also head toward the retail corridor on Grape Road and Main Street.
+You could also head toward Mishawaka's retail district on Grape Road and Main Street.
 It includes University Park Mall and several national brands, making it a regional shopping destination.